inaimathi/cl-lazy-parse/README.md

 # cl-lazy-parse
 ###### A non-blocking, stream-ba... ah fuck it, I'll do it later...

 This is a non-blocking, stream-based parser library.
-The original use case was parsing incoming HTTP messages for a non-blocking server, but it might be a benefit anywhere that
+The original use case was parsing incoming HTTP messages for a non-blocking server, but it might be a benefit anywhere you need to

-1. Needs to read data from untrusted sources *(where you therefore can't assume the availability of the entire message)*
+1. read data from untrusted sources *(where you therefore can't assume the availability of the entire message)*
-2. In non-trivial machine formats
+2. in some non-trivially parseable format
-3. Where some part of the incoming message will determine how the rest of it should be treated
+3. and/or some part of the incoming message will determine how the rest of it should be treated

 ### Trivial Example